 After the summer holidays, the Partnership Development Group held its second meeting on 6 September at St Mary’s School, Benton Park Road.
 We were joined by the Episcopal Vicar for Newcastle and North Tyneside, Fr Simon Lerche.
 The Partnership Finance Group will met on 25 September and was joined by Andrea Emson of the Diocesan Finance Department..

-Both Groups will take part in an Away Day on Saturday 11 November, led by an external facilitator who will help us to agree on a Vision for our Partnership and devise strategies for implementing it.
+Both Groups took part in an Away Day on Saturday 11 November, led by an external facilitator who will helped us to agree on a Vision for our Partnership and devise strategies for implementing it.

 The Holy name Parish Consultation